-The second highest preference will be given to tenants who reside at Central Court

-Apartments and who have graduated from the Women's Center's Transitional Housing

-Program or the Nurse-Family Partnership Program.
+The second highest preference will be given to tenants who reside at Central Court Apartments and who have graduated from the Women's Center's Transitional Housing Program or the Nurse-Family Partnership Program or Bill's House partnership with Gatehouse.
 The PHA will verify this preference through documentation provided by Central Court Apartments.